 Such discrepancies across national accounts domains are expected to be temporary and should reconciled at the first available opportunity (at the next data transmission or at least once a year if earlier revisions are not feasible).
 Discrepancies in back series are normally reconciled during benchmark revisions.

 Cross-domain discrepancies are regularly monitored by Eurostat and constant efforts are made to minimise them.
-Recommendations for harmonised European revision policy for national accounts and balance of payments are being developed under the umbrella of Committee on Monetary, Financial and Balance of Payments Statistics (CMFB).
+Recommendations on national accounts and balance of payments are presented in the Harmonised European Revision Policy for Macroeconomic Statistics.

 See also the sector accounts dedicated metadata for more information.